katielebr/PhD-izhikevich-two-populations/README.md

   publisher={AIP Publishing}
 }
 ```
+**Citation Request**: If you use this code in your research, please cite the article above.

 ## 👥 Authors

 Fernanda Selingardi Matias - Original implementation (2012)
 Katiele Valéria Pereira Brito - Modifications and extensions (2022)